MrYsLab/pymata-express/docs/index.md

 <br>

-# What is pymata4?
+# What is pymata-express?

-[Pymata4](https://github.com/MrYsLab/pymata4) is a Python 3 compatible (Version 3.7 or above)  [Firmata Protocol](https://github.com/firmata/protocol)
+[Pymata-express](https://github.com/MrYsLab/pymata-express) is a Python 3 compatible (Version 3.7 or above)  [Firmata Protocol](https://github.com/firmata/protocol)
 client that, in conjunction with an Arduino Firmata sketch, permits you to control and monitor Arduino hardware remotely over a serial link.

+It offers an asyncio API

 Like its asyncio sibling [pymata-express,](https://mryslab.github.io/pymata-express/) pymata4 allows the user to take advantage of the advanced feature set of